samser-arg/samext/README.md

 ##### UPCOMING FEATURES:
 - Switch tab based on content search.

-### How to install in Chrome/Chromium-based browsers:
+### How to install:
+- Manually in Chrome/Chromium-based browsers:
   - Download latest Release from the [releases](https://github.com/francoserio/samext/releases) page
   - Extract folder
   - Go to the extensions page in your browser (ex: `brave://extensions/` for Brave)
   - Enable Developer Mode
   - Load unpacked and select folder from Step 2
+- Chrome Web Store
+  - You can add this extension via the Chrome Web store [here](https://chromewebstore.google.com/detail/samext/folkogmaemenfaebhgdnpkminckfppdd)